About

 • introducing a new youth unemployment benefit.

 MicroZAMOD has been developed in cooperation with the Zambia Institute for Policy Analysis and Research (ZIPAR), and Southern African Social Policy Research Insights (SASPRI).
 The latest available version of MicroZAMOD is based on the Living Conditions Monitoring Survey (LCMS) 2010 and 2015, allowing for representative results on the national and sub-national level.
-Policies are simulated for the years 2010 and 2015-22.
-The International Labour Organization (ILO) has collaborated with the MicroZAMOD initiative and supported the training events during 2017-19.
+Policies are simulated for the years 2010 and 2015-23.
+The International Labour Organization (ILO) has collaborated with the MicroZAMOD initiative and supported training events since 2017.

 MicroZAMOD was launched for use in 2017.
 The first training course, organized in collaboration with ILO, took place in 2017 in Lusaka, Zambia with participants from the Zambian government, civil society organizations and academia.
 Further training courses followed the first event in 2018 and 2019.
-In 2022, the regular training was replaced with a so-called research retreat, intended to empower participants to use the model to answer specific policy questions and develop policy notes based on model simulations.
+In 2022, regular training was replaced by ongoing MicroZAMOD research retreats, intended to empower participants to use the model to answer specific policy questions and develop policy notes based on model simulations.
+In 2024, a model training was delivered in Lusaka to the Civil Society for Poverty Reduction (CSPR), bringing together staff members of CSPR and members of the Social Protection Coalition in Zambia.